 The symptoms of shoulder tendonitis may seem like other conditions or health problems.
 Always talk with your healthcare provider for a diagnosis.

 Your healthcare provider will take a full health history and do a physical exam.
 You may also need diagnostic tests such as:

 - X-ray.
 Invisible electromagnetic energy beams produce images of internal tissues, bones, and organs onto film.

-- Magnetic resonance imaging, or MRI.
-Large magnets and a computer produce detailed images of organs and structures within your body.
+- MRI.
+Large magnets and a computer make detailed images of organs and structure in your body.

 How is shoulder tendonitis treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment may include: